benoitpas/advent-of-code-2021/README.md

 * also because it is an interpreted language, I only find out if I forgot the '()' at the end of ``reverse()`` or ``sort()`` when I run the program.
 That wouldn't happen with a statically typed language.

 Anyway, I think I still prefer immutable collections, operations are more succinct and less error prone.

+# Day 11
+This time, as from the very detailed descriptions and the number of examples give it is very clear that the behavior is difficult to get right I decided to write some more granular unit tests compared to the other days.

+I have been tripped by another interesting characterics of python mutable collections.

+Also got tripped again at runtime after forgeting ``()`` after ``copy`` !